humdrum-tools/vhv-documentation/datatypes/vdata/index.md

 ## SVG labeling of data ##

-The true data type of the `**vdata` data can be given by adding a hyphen after `**vdata` and then the name of the actual data type.
-This will cause the text to be labeled with a class name based on the data type, and this can be manipulated by CSS or other web technologies, such as to highlight different text data types in difference colors:
+The true data type of `**vdata` data can be given by adding a hyphen after `**vdata` and then the name of the actual data type.
+This will cause the text in the rendered SVG image of the notation to be labeled with a class name based on the data type, and this can then be manipulated by CSS, such as to highlight different text data types in difference colors:

 {% include verovio.html